Tyre pressure monitoring system

 Tyre pressure is an essential safety factor of a vehicle.
 The most common tyre damage can be traced back to a gradual pressure loss.
 This is often noticed by the driver of the vehicle when it is too late.
 Insufficient tyre pressure causes increased fuel consumption and poor driving characteristics.
 Increased tyre temperature and greater wear are also linked to this.
 Insufficient tyre pressure may cause the tyre to suddenly burst.
 This is an extremely high safety risk for all those in the vehicle.
 This is why tyre pressure monitoring systems (TPMS) have been mandatory since November 2014 for all new vehicles in the EU.

 The general parts aftermarket also offers different systems for retrofitting.
 Tyre pressure monitoring systems monitor the tyre pressure and tyre temperature.
 Tyre pressure monitoring systems have been on the market for a while, mostly in top-end vehicles.
 In the USA, they have been mandatory for new vehicles for several years.
-It is therefore time for every workshop to familiarise itself with this topic because even during a wheel change, a lack of knowledge about the systems can lead to impairment of the tyre pressure monitoring system.
+It is therefore time for all workshop staff to familiarise themselves with this topic. because even during a wheel change, a lack of knowledge about the systems can lead to impairment of the tyre pressure monitoring system.

 We differentiate between two fundamentally different systems: Indirect and direct tyre pressure monitoring systems.